crocs-muni/ECTester/libs.md

 ---
 # Libraries with ECC support

-Popular libraries with at least some ECC support:
+Popular libraries with at least some ECC support, that ECTester does not yet support:

  - [NSS](https://hg.mozilla.org/projects/nss)
  - [mbedTLS](https://tls.mbed.org/)